Filtering the rejection set while preserving false discovery rate control: Connection to structured multiple testing

+the set of nodes achieving this minimum size.
+By convention, set $S_k = \infty$ and $\cR^k = \varnothing$ if no nodes containing item $k$ were discovered.
+Note that the set $\cR^k$ might have more than one node, indicating that there may be multiple nodes of the same size that all can claim credit for the discovery of item $k$.
+In this case, the credit is split equally among these nodes, each getting $1/|\cR^k|$.
+Putting these pieces together, the fraction of novel information contributed by node $j$ is

+i.e. the total credit the node received from all its items, divided by the total number of items in the node (see Figure \ref{fig:soft_outer_nodes}).
+Finally, putting together (\ref{IC}) and (\ref{credit}), the prioritization scores induced by the soft outer nodes filter are:

+It turns out the soft outer nodes filter is monotonic on arbitrary DAGs.
+Indeed, to verify this, note that

+Clearly, from (\ref{S_g_def}), $S_g$ can only decrease as $\cR$ increases, so $\norm{\F_0(\cR)}$ increases as $\cR$ increases.
+Intuitively, the reason for the monotonicity is that expanding the rejection set $\cR$ can only decrease the size of the node(s) taking credit for a given item $k$, so the total weight accounted for by this item will increase.

+Hence, if the node p-values are PRDS, the extension of Theorem \ref{main_theorem} part (i) to prioritization filters in Theorem~\ref{fractional_theorem} implies that Focused BH controls FDR on arbitrary DAGs with the soft outer nodes filter.
+Soft outer nodes are a meaningful summary for DAGs like GO where, in addition to edge information, it is important to consider node measures, in the form of associated genes.
+Finally, we note that the prioritization defined by soft outer nodes is a first example of $U_j \in [0,1]$, where the fractional value is not dictated by weights $u_j$ set a priori, but is data dependent.

-\subsection{Connection to structured multiple testing}
+\section{Connection to structured multiple testing}

-It will not have escaped to the attentive reader that there is a connection between subsetting filters and structured multiple testing.
-In this section, we consider fixed subsetting filters, which by slight abuse of notation we will think of as inputting only the set $\cR$ (since there is no dependency on $\bm p$) and outputting the set $\cU \subseteq \cR$ as opposed to a vector of prioritization scores:
+As discussed in Section~\ref{sec:implications_beyond} of the main text, there is a connection between filtering and structured multiple testing.
+In this section, we consider fixed filters, which by slight abuse of notation we will think of as inputting only the set $\cR$ (since there is no dependency on $\bm p$):

-Consider the case of the outer nodes filter $\F = \F_{\text{O}}$ with respect to a tree structure on $\mathcal H$.
+Consider the case of the outer nodes filter $\F = \F_{\mathcal T}$ with respect to a tree structure on $\mathcal H$.
 The reason we are applying a filter is to obtain a set $\cU^*$ that satisfies a particular ``non-redundancy" constraint:

 Here, $\mathscr U$ is the collection of sets satisfying the outer nodes property: no element is the descendant of another.
-When phrased this way, our problem appears as multiple testing with structural constraints: searching for $\cR^*$ such that $\F_{\text{O}}(\cR^*)$ controls FDR$_{\F}$ can be phrased as searching for $\cU^* \in \sU$ controlling FDR.
+When phrased this way, our problem becomes one of multiple testing with structural constraints: searching for $\cR^*$ such that $\F_{\mathcal T}(\cR^*)$ controls FDR can be phrased as searching for $\cU^* \in \sU$ controlling FDR.
 We explore briefly this duality between structural constraints and filters.

 For any filter we may define the class of acceptable rejection sets

 The filter $\F$ then acts as a ``projection" onto this set $\sU_{\F}$.
 Then Focused BH is a procedure that inputs a set of p-values $\bm p$ and outputs a member $\cU^* \in \sU_{\F}$ such that $\EE{\fdp(\cU^*)} \leq q$.